osg-htc/user-documentation/documentation/PATh/overview/account_setup/getting-started.md

 run your high throughput computing workloads.
 Managed by the HTCondor Suite's Access Point the PATh facility is managed to make running these workloads easy.

+To get started on the PATh Facility,
+* Confirm that you meet PATh Facility criteria
+* Request an account
-To get started on the PATh Facility, you need an account and a credit allocation. **PATh Staff can provide immediate startup allocations for basic workflow prototyping.**
+* Apply for credits (PATh Staff can provide immediate startup allocations for basic workflow prototyping.)

+These steps are described below:

+## Meet PATh Facility Criteria

+Groups are eligible to use the PATh Facility if:

+- they have an accepted or active NSF award
+- they have an NSF proposal in preparation or pending review

-## Get an Account
+## Request an Account

-To request an account on the PATh Facility, fill out the interest form here:
+To request an account on the PATh Facility, fill out the request form here:

 [PATh User Application](/application){ .md-button }